David Ivon Jones: Early religious beliefs

-In his youth, he became strongly influenced by the beliefs of the former Unitarian minister George Eyre Evans, inspiring Jones to abandon his family's Calvinistic Methodist beliefs and adopt Unitarianism.
-In 1901 Jones moved to live in Lampeter where he encountered many differing views on Christianity before returning to his native Aberystwyth and joining the Unitarian congregation.
-Jones was often berated by his neighbours for his Unitarianist beliefs and confronted by religious opponents at his workplace and on the streets for his choice to join the people of the 'Y Smotyn Du' (The Black Spot).
-Among Jones's shop account records, it was discovered by historians that Jones had an interest in philosophy, often writing quotes by Immanuel Kant and Plato.
-According to historian Baruch Hirson, Jones's early Welsh nationalist and love of Welsh literature gave him a "life-long hatred of tyranny and national oppression".
+In his youth, Jones became strongly influenced by the beliefs of the former Unitarian minister George Eyre Evans, who inspired Jones to abandon his family's Calvinistic Methodist beliefs and adopt Unitarianism.
+In 1901, Jones moved to live in Lampeter where he encountered many differing views on Christianity before returning to his native Aberystwyth and joining the Unitarian congregation.
+Jones was often berated by his neighbours for his Unitarianist beliefs and confronted by religious opponents at his workplace and on the streets for his choice to join the people of the "Y Smotyn Du" (The Black Spot).
+Among his shop account records, it was discovered by historians that Jones had an interest in philosophy, often writing quotes by Immanuel Kant and Plato.
 Jones became the treasurer and secretary of the Aberystwyth Unitarian chapel, which soon developed into a centre for radical left-wing politics.
 The records of this chapel show that striking miners were invited by the congregation and that the congregation also raised money for Penrhyn quarrymen who had been locked out of work for three years.
 The chapel records also show that the congregation hosted Gertrude von Petzold who was famous for being the first woman to be ordained in Britain.

-According to researcher Islwyn ap Nicholas, Jones was at this point a "Christian humanist:"Ivon appeared to be a Christian Humanist, unless this is a contradiction in terms.
+According to researcher Islwyn ap Nicholas, Jones was at this point a "Christian humanist":"Ivon appeared to be a Christian Humanist, unless this is a contradiction in terms.
 Indeed he was more of a humanist than anything else and he always stressed the social and economic teachings of Jesus".

 Leaving Wales

 At some point during his 20s, Jones contracted tuberculosis, a common disease in Wales in the early 20th century.
-Records from his chapel note that Jones left Cardiganshire "to seek health in New Zealand", following many people in his family who had migrated to British colonies.
-In 1907 Jones left Wales and then spent three years living in New Zealand.
-In 1920 Jones moved to the Orange Free State in South Africa where he worked in a shop which was owned by two of his brothers.
+Records from his chapel note that he left Cardiganshire "to seek health in New Zealand", following many people in his family who had migrated to British colonies.
+In 1907, Jones left Wales and then spent three years living in New Zealand.
+In 1920, he moved to the Orange Free State in South Africa, where he worked in a shop which was owned by two of his brothers.